Troutnut.com Fly Fishing for Trout Home

 Date AddedJan 25, 2006

 My frequent fishing partner Brad Bohen spotted and photographed this beer poster in Brule, WI.
 He's got a good eye for trout, and this one looked familiar.
-Sure enough, it's a 15 incher I caught in the Catskills in August 2004 on an emergent sparkle pupa.
+Sure enough, it's a 15 incher I caught on the Beaverkill in the Catskills in August 2004 on an emergent sparkle pupa.
 I posted it here.

 Date TakenApr 8, 2006